SimonGuethler/foal/docs/docs/databases/using-another-orm.md

 #### The `fetchUser` function

-In case your application uses the hooks `@UseSessions` or `@JWTRequired` and you want to assign a value to `ctx.user`, then you will need to create a `fetchUser` function.
+In case your application uses the hooks `@UseSessions` or `@VerifyAndDecodeJWT` and you want to assign a value to `ctx.user`, then you will need to create a `fetchUser` function.

 First, make sure your have a `User` model defined in `schema.prisma`.